Kentico/xperience-by-kentico-algolia/docs/Usage-Guide.md

 ## Introduction

-A single class (created by the developers) contains the Algolia index attributes and the individual attribute configurations, which are registered during application startup.
+A single class (created by the developers) contains the Algolia index setup and methods to match Kentico page and content items to indexed recors.
 As a result, your developers can utilize Algolia's [POCO philosophy](https://www.algolia.com/doc/api-client/getting-started/install/csharp/?client=csharp#poco-types-and-jsonnet) while creating the search interface.

-> :bulb: Certain code examples in this article reference and work with values and types from the Dancing Goat project.
-Dancing Goat is a sample project that demonstrates the content management and digital marketing features of the Xperience platform.
-Feel free to [install the project](https://docs.xperience.io/x/DQKQC) from a .NET template and follow along with the examples.

 ## Basic Setup